mlip-cmu/s2025/lectures/01_introduction/intro.md

 Series of 4 small to medium-sized **individual assignments**:
 * Engage with practical challenges
-* Analyze risks, fairness
 * Reason about tradeoffs and justify your decisions
+* Integrate models and explanations into end-user products
-* Mostly written reports, a little modeling, some coding
+* Written reports, a little modeling, some coding

 Large **team project** with 4 milestones:
 - Build and deploy a prediction (movie recommendation) service